HiraniPJ/heritage-housing-analysis/README.md

 ## Business Requirements

-The project fulfills the following key business requirements:
+The project fulfills the following key client's business requirements:

-1. **Data Exploration & Visualization:** Identify and showcase the relationships between property features and sale prices through various plots and charts.
+1. **Data Exploration & Visualization**

+   Identify and clearly show the relationships between key features (e.g., GrLivArea, OverallQual, TotalBsmtSF, GarageArea) and sale price through static and interactive charts.

-2. **Price Prediction:** Develop a machine learning model capable of predicting house prices with a high degree of accuracy.
+2. **Price Prediction**

+   Deliver a machine-learning model capable of producing reliable price estimates for new properties, with target performance of Test R² ≥ 0.75 and transparent error metrics (MAE, RMSE).

+3. **Interactive Dashboard**

-3. **Interactive Dashboard:** Provide an easy-to-use web application for real-time property price estimation and data exploration.
+   Provide a streamlined web app for real-time “what-if” estimation and data exploration, aligned to the model’s feature set.

-4. **Actionable Insights:** Offer strategic recommendations for property improvement based on key influencing factors.
+4. **Actionable Insights**

+   Translate findings into practical recommendations for pricing and renovation priorities.

+## Project Objectives and Success Criteria

+-	**O1.
+Build trustable predictions (Req 2).**

+    _Success if:_ Test R² ≥ 0.75 and cross-validation R² is close to test R² (low variance).

+    _Result:_

+-	**O2.
+Explain value drivers (Req 1 & 4).**

+    _Success if:_ Visualizations and coefficients consistently show positive relationships for size/quality and the app exposes these relationships.

+    _Result:_

+-	**O3.
+Enable scenario testing (Req 3).**

+    _Success if:_ The app accepts user inputs for the model’s features and returns a prediction instantly, with validation to avoid input mismatch.

+    _Result:_

 ---